Joshua-Ludolf/Joshua-Ludolf/README.md

 ## 👋 Hi there!
 I'm Joshua Ludolf

-I'm a passionate and dedicated software developer with a keen interest in building innovative solutions and contributing to open-source projects.
+Hi, I'm Joshua Ludolf, an aspiring software developer/artificial intelligence professional.
+I have a strong foundation in various technologies and am always eager to learn and explore new innovations.
+In my free time, I enjoy working on personal projects, contributing to open-source, and staying updated with the latest trends in technology.

 ---